THEM: Cast & Crew Interview

 There are numerous tips of the hat to the experience of living in Los Angeles, which always feels removed from reality.
 The opening credits, for example, bring to mind Alfred Hitchcock collaborator Saul Bass.
 The same meticulousness extends to the music choices, ranging from 50s daytime tunes to West Coast rap of the early oughts.

-Where do you begin with your process in bringing the script to life and finding the characters?
+Where do you begin with your process of bringing the script to life and finding the characters?
 At least the dynamics and chemistry between everyone felt very real.

 ANIKA NONI ROSE: The piece is so extensive that it moves through so many things and elements.
 Some of them I know from being a black American; growing up here and listening to my parents and grandparents, reading history.
 They’re things I found that I felt lined up with who this character was.

 SHAHADI WRIGHT JOSEPH: The first day we met, we were so excited to get started.
 We went out to dinner and had a genuine conversation about school, life, relationships, and everything.
 It was a great place to start this bonding relationship.
 Our chemistry was very natural, and after shooting the first episode, it felt close to a real family.

 The past five years have seen a new rise of black filmmakers in mainstream American cinema.
 Most notably in the works of Jordan Peele and LOVECRAFT COUNTRY, released last year.
 Are genre films a lens that allows the cast and crew to communicate horrific scenarios a little easier?